sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The storyboard is available on Google Slides at this [link](https://docs.google.com/presentation/d/1dWn_G4nov9FRoMqOXes7-a8apl2l8IZGHHXaMj0cDug/edit?usp=sharing).

-- Description of the tools that will be used to create the final dashboard We will be using Tableau to visual out data.
+- Description of the tools that will be used to create the final dashboard We will be using Tableau to visualize our data.

 - Description of interactive element